mainmatter/mainmatter.com/src/calendar/2020-12-10-product-circle-london.md

 Managers, Delivery Leads, and anyone involved in a Digital Product / Project team to come and network as well as to discuss trends and topics.

-simplabs' founder and CEO Marco Otte-Witte will present at Product Circle's Christmas Special and deliver a talk about the three pillars of effective digital product development.
+Mainmatter's founder and CEO Marco Otte-Witte will present at Product Circle's Christmas Special and deliver a talk about the three pillars of effective digital product development.
 In the talk, Marco will explain how successful projects are scoped, planned and executed as well as what techniques and